taeminhong/dotfiles/README.md

 # P.S.

 I'm not a native speaker.
-Just feel free to correct me.
+Please feel free to send me PR if you find any mistakes.